rumpl/devoxx-docker/docs/06-volumes.md

 $ docker volume create devoxx
 ```

-Let's now go back to our PID 1 namespace as we did in the last exercice
+Let's now go back to our PID 1 namespace as we did in the last exercise

 ```console
 $ docker run -it --rm --privileged --pid=host justincormack/nsenter1